- J.D., UC Hastings College of the Law, 2015, cum laude

 - Externed for the Honorable Nathanael Cousins in the Northern District of California

 - U.S. District Court for the Northern, Central, Eastern, and Southern Districts of California

 - U.S. Court of Appeals for the Ninth Circuit

-Joy Siu is an associate in the Business Trial Practice Group in the firm’s San Francisco office.
+Joy Siu is an associate in the Antitrust and Competition Practice Group in the firm’s San Francisco office.